oystr29/survey-app/README.md

 + Can not go back to previous question ✅
 + Should keep the answer data even though user refresh the page ✅
 + Have a timer ✅
-+ Will redirect into the end page whenever user finish the survey or when user running✅ out of time
++ Will redirect into the end page whenever user finish the survey or when user running out of time✅
 + Can restart the survey ✅